Priyanka-Hote/SQL-CASE-STUDY/README.md

-# 🏅 Case Study: Olympic Games Athlete Analysis
+# 🏅 _Olympic Games Data Analysis: 120 Years of Athletic Excellence_
 ## 📌 Overview

 This project focuses on analyzing Olympic Games athlete data using SQL.